Henri Lagrange

-Henri Lagrange (born 21 November 1893 in Paris; died 30 October 1915 in Montereau-Fault-Yonne) was a journalist and monarchist activist in France.
+Henri Lagrange (21 November 1893 – 30 October 1915) was a French journalist and monarchist activist.

 Biography

 Henri Eugène Georges Lagrange was born in Paris on 21 November 1893.
 He published his first article in Revue critique des idées et des livres in 1910 at the age of 16, attracting the attention of Maurice Barrès and Romain Rolland.
 A Camelot du roi, he became famous for allegedly insulting President Armand Fallières or shouting "Down with the Republic!" during the festivities in Rouen on 23 June 1911, celebrating the millennium of Normandy's annexation to France.
 This act resulted in a six-month prison sentence, served under common law, despite efforts on his behalf by over 150 writers and artists, including Guillaume Apollinaire, Frédéric Mistral, and Francis Jammes.
 He was released after 139 days, on 8 November 1911.

 This act earned him significant popularity among the Fédération nationale des étudiants d'Action française (Students of Action française), where he became Secretary General in 1913.
 However, he was expelled from Action française on 5 June 1914 for "activism," accused of planning a coup against the Republic.

 He befriended Georges Valois and sought to bridge nationalist monarchists with revolutionary syndicalists, drawing on the political legacy of Georges Sorel and co-founding the Cercle Proudhon.

 In August 1914, he volunteered for military service, declaring, "It is the duty of intellectuals to set an example."
 Serving as an adjutant in the 103rd Infantry Regiment, he was critically wounded during an attack on Auberive on 6 October 1915 and succumbed to his injuries on 30 October in a hospital in Montereau-Fault-Yonne.